You never get a second chance to make a good first impression.

 Research shows that students form their opinions about the instructor and the class in the first 15 minutes.
 So plan this first interaction with your students carefully.

-- Share some information that will personalize you – your teaching experience, your family, an anecdote from your undergraduate learning days, or whatever you are comfortable with self-disclosing.
+4. Share some information that will personalize you – your teaching experience, the reason you entered your discipline, an anecdote from your undergraduate learning days.
 If you have graduate teaching assistants, introduce them and let them tell something about themselves.